-If you are an apple-lover, you will absolutely enjoy this Upside Down Apple Tart Recipe, or La Tarte Des Demoiselles Tatin!
+If you are an apple lover, you will absolutely enjoy this Upside Down Apple Tart recipe or La Tarte Des Demoiselles Tatin!

 Upside Down Apple Tart Recipe or La Tarte Des Demoiselles Tatin, hot or cold, is a great tart with a lovely mass of caramelized apples.
-Hence, if you are an apple-lover, this tart is definitely something you will enjoy!
+Hence, if you are an apple lover, this tart is definitely something you will enjoy!

 Butter the baking dish heavily on the base.
 Sprinkle half the sugar in the base of the dish and arrange a third of the apples over it.
 Again sprinkle with a third of the melted butter and repeat with a layer of half the remaining apples and butter.
 Sprinkle the rest of the sugar over the apples.

-Preheat to 190°C (375°F).
-Cover the apples with the pastry of 0.5 cm (0,2") of thickness.
-Cut 4 or 5 holes about 0.4 cm (0,15'') long in the top of the pastry to allow the cooking stream to escape.
+In the meantime, cover the apples with the pastry, 0,2" (0.5 cm) thick.
+Cut 4 or 5 holes about 0,15'' (0.4 cm) long in the top of the pastry to allow the cooking stream to escape.

 Bake tart in a lower part of the preheated oven for up to 35-45 minutes.
 The tart is done when you see a thick brown syrup rather than a light liquid exuding from the apples between the crust and the edge of the dish.
 The apples need to become caramelized and brown.
 When ready, unmold the tart on to a serving dish.